-▷ Appliances such as the charger, the solar charge regulator, the panel, or similar, take power from the battery, even when the 12 V main switch has been switched off on the panel (Fig. 96,6).
-Therefore, you switch the battery cut-off switch (Fig. 95,11) on the transformer/rectifier to "Batterie Aus" (battery OFF) when the vehicle is not used for a long period of time.
+Appliances such as the refrigerator, charger, solar charge regulator, panel, or similar, take power from the battery, even when the 12 V main switch is turned off.
+Therefore disconnect the living area battery from the 12 V power supply, if the vehicle will not be used for a long period of time.